ucsb-cs148-w26/pj10-syllabus-to-cal-3pm/README.md

-# CS148 Lab01 HelloWorld Min Viable Product - Rocky Gao
+# HelloWorld CS148-react-vite-vercel MVP - Rocky Gao

 # Description:
 Web app frontend only with a User login button and an upload drag n drop box.